WangJingyao07/Adaptive-Sampler/README.md

 **Official code for "Learning to Sample Tasks for Meta Learning"**

-🥇🌈This repository contains not only our adaptive sampler, but also PyTorch implementation of previous samplers.
+🥇🌈This repository contains not only our adaptive sampler, but also PyTorch implementation of previous samplers (Provide in the **Citation**).

 ## Create Environment